 Which legal practice area is right for me?

 This is undoubtedly the question on the minds of many aspiring solicitors.
-Law firms typically offer a variety of services across multiple practice areas, but most solicitors will end up working in one particular area or a niche specialism within it.
+Law firms typically offer a variety of services across multiple practice areas, but most candidates aspiring to enter the world of Solicitor jobs will end up working in one particular area or choose a niche specialism.

-There are many different practice areas to choose from, but where you end up will depend on a number of factors; notably what experience you gain, what you enjoy and what firm you train at.
-The degree of control you have over selecting your specialism is also affected by factors including economic supply and demand.
+Choosing a practice area, whether you're interested in Commercial Litigation Solicitor jobs, Property Litigation, or going down the route of Private Client Solicitor jobs, will arguably be impacted by a myriad of factors; notably what experience you gain, what you enjoy and what firm you train at.
+The degree of control you have over selecting your specialism will also be affected by factors including economic supply and demand.

 The opportunities available reflect economic strengths and weaknesses.
 For example, when the property market is booming, this is great news for prospective Property Lawyers and Conveyancers, but on a downturn there is less of a demand.